mat194/Cefiderocol-Meta-analysis/README.md

 | `aOR upper`                     | Upper bound of the 95% confidence interval for the adjusted OR.                |
 | `Analysis mode`                 | Type of statistical analysis used (e.g., univariate, multivariate).            |
 ## Methods
+Random-effects models were applied using the restricted maximum-likelihood (REML) estimator to pool odds ratios (ORs) for dichotomous outcomes (mortality, clinical cure, microbiological cure).
+When available, adjusted effect sizes (adjusted ORs with 95% confidence intervals) were pooled using the inverse variance method; otherwise, crude ORs were calculated from raw data.

+Heterogeneity was assessed using the Chi-squared test and the I² statistic.
+A 95% prediction interval was included to reflect the expected range of treatment effects in future studies.
+Publication bias was evaluated using contour-enhanced funnel plots, and Egger’s test was not performed due to the limited number of studies per outcome (n < 10), which limits statistical power.
+Influence diagnostics included Baujat plots and leave-one-out analysis to explore robustness and study-level effects on heterogeneity and pooled estimates.

+All analyses were conducted in R using the `meta`, `dmetar`, and `tidyverse` packages.
+Visualizations were automatically generated and saved as high-resolution `.png` files for each outcome.
 ## Citation and dissemination